-Examples of final group and phase speed maps for both isotropic and azimuthally anisotropic Rayleigh waves are presented in section 3.
-The data used in the inversion for the 3D model are local Rayleigh wave phase and group speed curves with uncertainties; examples from three locations across China are presented in Figure 7, which illustrate the variability of the curves.
-The dispersion curves across Tibet (e.g., Fig. 7a) are distinguished by the effect of the anomalously thick crust there so that the Airy phase (group velocity minimum) appears at much longer periods than elsewhere across the study region.
-The Northeast China curves in Figure 7c come from the Songliao sedimentary basin, which reduces phase and group speeds at short periods at this location.
-The structure beneath South China is simpler, which is reflected in simple dispersion curves (e.g., Fig. 7b).
-The estimation of the uncertainties is discussed in section 2.8.
-At 30 sec period and below local Rayleigh wave speeds and uncertainties derive entirely from ambient noise data everywhere and at 50 sec and above they derive entirely from earthquake data where such information exists.
-For intervening periods ($30 < \tau < 50$), wave speeds and uncertainties are averaged from both data sets.
+Examples of final group and phase speed maps for both isotropic and azimuthally anisotropic Rayleigh waves are discussed in Section 3.
+The data used in the inversion for the 3-D model are local Rayleigh wave phase and group speed curves with uncertainties; examples from three locations across China are presented in Fig. 10, which illustrate the geographical variability of the curves.
+The dispersion curves across Tibet (e.g. Fig. 10a) are distinguished by the effect of the anomalously thick crust so that the Airy phase (group velocity minimum) appears at much longer periods than elsewhere across the study region.
+The Northeast China curves in Fig. 10(c) come from the Songliao sedimentary basin.
+The sediments in the basin reduce phase and group speeds at short periods at this location.
+The structure beneath South China is simpler, which is reflected in simple dispersion curves (e.g. Fig. 10b).

+At 30 s period and below local Rayleigh wave speeds and uncertainties derive entirely from ambient noise data everywhere and at 50 s and above they derive entirely from earthquake data where such information exists.
+For intermediate periods (30 $< \tau < 50$ ), wave speeds and uncertainties are averaged from both data sets.
 Across most of the region of study, earthquake results do not exist, but where they do exist we compute a weighted average of both velocity estimates and uncertainties where the weights applied to ambient noise and earthquake derived values change linearly with period.
-For example, at 30 sec period the ambient noise weight is 1 and the earthquake weight is 0, at 40 sec period both the ambient noise and earthquake weights are 0.5, and at 50 sec period the ambient noise weight is 0 and the earthquake weight is 1.
+For example, at 30 s period the ambient noise weight is 1 and the earthquake weight is 0, at 40 s period both the ambient noise and earthquake weights are 0.5, and at 50 s period the ambient noise weight is 0 and the earthquake weight is 1.
 The fact that ambient noise and earthquake contributions to the resulting dispersion curves vary spatially and with period is an unfortunate complication in this study, but reflects the large spatial extent of this study, the long time frame of the observations, and the highly variable nature of the instrumentation and the data sources.